 Riding in a Casspir is probably one of the most uncomfortable things one can experience.
 The seats are small.
 The quarters cramped.
 The air conditioning nonexistent.
 The suspension sans shock absorbers.
 The windows, smallish, which open up just enough to point a rifle through, or perhaps allow a round to one’s head.
 The driver, usually a Wanna-be Rambo with poor grammar and a poorer sense of direction.

 But on that day, back in ’07, just outside Fallujah there was no better place to be.
 Casspirs were often called the ‘Best Bug-Out Vehicles’ in Iraq.

 First they shot at us with RPG’s (rocket propelled grenades).
 They fell somewhat short.
 Following up, they hit us with AK47 rounds.
 (Those didn’t fall short) Our PLS truck (Pallet-loading system) lost a windshield.
-Some of our “light-skinned” vehicles lost windshields and window as well.
+Some of our “light-skinned” vehicles lost windshields and windows as well.
 “Casper” got hit, but the rounds barely scratched the paint (Thank you South Africa).
-No one lost his life, but we were somewhat shaken and more than somewhat pissed off.
+No one lost his life, but we were somewhat shaken and more than a little pissed off.